Leandro-Barretoo/project3-bootstrap/README.md

-# Project 2: Building with Responsive Design
+# Project 3: Building with Bootstrap

-> Recreation of The New Web using responsive design.
+> Recreation of The News Week using Bootstrap.

-> This project is an attempt to recreate a Website called The New Web using HTML, CSS and applying position concepts and UX principles to achieve a responsive website for any device.
+> This project is an attempt to recreate a Website called The News Week using Bootstrap, HTML, CSS and applying position concepts and UX principles to achieve a responsive website for any device.

 ## Built with